Rick-Campos25/Currency-Converter/README.md

 # Currency-Converter
-This app will help convert your currency
+This app will help convert your currency into another currency of your choosing.